CXF example for routing messages with different transports

 The Camel CXF example is a demo of the camel-cxf component to show how to route messages between CXF endpoints, with one endpoint consuming a SOAP over HTTP request while the other providing a SOAP over JMS request for the actual CXF Service endpoint.
 The Camel router just routs the SOAP over HTTP CXF client request to the SOAP over JMS CXF service.

-To run the example see instructions in the README.txt file in the camel-example-cxf directory under examples.
+To run the example see instructions in the

 Here is code for starting the JMS broker and the CXF server:

 Now we setup the router for the two endpoint URIs which we mentioned before, ROUTER_ENDPOINT_URI is the endpoint for consuming the request of SOAP over HTTP, SERVICE_ENDPOINT_URI is the endpoint for providing the request for the SOAP over JMS service.

 Then we start up the camel context and create the CXF client to kick off the request.

 Since Camel has lots of components and is a great mediation rule engine, we can leverage these Camel features in CXF by using the Camel transport.
 Here is an example to show how to use the Camel transport in CXF.